 A short written report on the progress of each child is also provided at the end of each course as well as verbal updates during the course.

-Developing Better Bike Control (DBBC) which focuses on the key control skills necessary to ensure safe riding.
+For those who can already ride I have a course, Developing Better Bike Control (DBBC) which focuses on the key control skills necessary to ensure safe riding.
 It can also be used as a follow-on course for those who have recently learned to ride, or as preparation for a Bikeability Level 1 course.
 Children can use their own bikes if they wish though it’s often useful to have a Dr Bike session in advance so that their bikes are in a roadworthy condition!

 Lastly if the school wants to develop its own capability to train children I’m happy to provide training for school staff and/or provide balance bikes, pedal bikes and helmets.
 This is often the best approach for early years children, aged 2 to 3.5 for whom fairly intensive, one-off structured sessions aren’t always the best option.